×

 FICO Score 8

 FICO Score 8 ignores collection accounts with original balances of less than $100.
 But it weighs medical collection accounts, even paid medical collection accounts, like any other collection account.
-Collections are considered a part of payment history, which account for 35% of your credit score.
-With FICO Score of 8, collections will stay on the credit report.
+Collections are considered a part of payment history, which accounts for 35% of your credit score.
+With FICO Score 8, collections will stay on the credit report.

 FICO Score 9